risq/transceiver/README.md

 ##### `.off(String event, Function handler)`

-Remove an already defined event listener to the channel.
+Removes an already defined event listener to the channel.

 ---

 ##### `.reset()`

-Remove all event listeners and request handlers of the channel.
+Removes all event listeners and request handlers of the channel.